 Margarita Egiazarova provides priceless support in preparation of evidence and especially in hearings in a labour dispute.
 She has deep knowledge and wide experience in labour cases, and impressive confidence as a representative at hearings.

-Margarita is a Senior Associate of the Labour and Employment Practice of ALRUD Law Firm.
+Margarita is a Senior Associate in the Labour and Employment Practice at ALRUD Law Firm.

 Margarita offers a broad range of services to the Russian and foreign clients ranging from preventive advice and general consultations including cross-border matters and complex global mobility projects to structuring of conflict and mass layoffs, disciplinary cases and dismissals, reduction of personnel, liquidation of companies and the transfer of employees.
 Margarita is the key person dealing with labour litigation at every stage from out-of-court conflict settlement to the representation of clients in the highest courts.
 Margarita also provides full support for investigations, including interdisciplinary regulation issues (corporate, labor, and criminal law).

 Margarita joined ALRUD Law Firm in 2015.

 Margarita graduated with honors from Moscow State Institute of International Relations, specializing in International Private Law and Oil and Gas Sector Regulatory Management.
 In 2018 Margarita gained her PhD in Law degree focusing on cross-border employment relations.
 Fluently speaks English and German.

 Margarita is a member of IBA, international business associations and AIJA.
 She is an active member of the Association of European Business (Migration Committee), The American Chamber of Commerce (HR Committee).